Sets which are not tube null and intersection properties of random measures: Proof of Theorems , and

 Lemma \ref{lem:large-deviation} continues to hold for $\gamma\in\mathcal{P}_k$ with the same proof, unless $\gamma$ is a dyadic line of the form $\{x=k 2^{-n}\}$ or $\{y=k 2^{-n}\}$, $k,n\in\N$.
 Indeed, in Lemma \ref{lem:large-deviation}, the only time we used the fact that we were dealing with lines was in the estimate $\mathcal{H}^1(\ell\cap Q)=O(\diam(Q))$ for all squares $Q$, and it is clear that $\mathcal{H}^1(\gamma\cap Q)=O_k(\diam(Q))$ if $\gamma\in\mathcal{P}_k$.

 Before discussing the needed analog of Lemma \ref{lem:many-lines-to-all-lines}, we make a reduction that will be useful also later.
-By Bezout's Theorem, each $\gamma\in\mathcal{P}_k$ can be split into $O_k(1)$ curves, each of which is, after a rotation by $\pi/2$ and/or a reflection, the graph of a convex, increasing function $f\colon[a,b]\rightarrow[0,1]$ with derivative bounded by $1$.
-The core of the proof is again to show that
+The following lemma should be well known, but we include a proof for completeness. \begin{lemma} Each $\gamma\in\mathcal{P}_k$ can covered by $O_k(1)$ curves, each of which is, after a rotation by $\pi/2$ and/or a reflection, the graph of a convex, increasing function $f\colon [a,b]\rightarrow[0,1]$ with derivative bounded by $1$. \end{lemma} \begin{proof} We may assume that $\gamma=P^{-1}(0)$ where $P$ is irreducible (otherwise, apply the argument to its $O_k(1)$ irreducible factors).
+We also assume, as we may, that $\gamma$ does not contain (and therefore is not) a line.
+In particular, this implies that the partial derivatives $P_x$, $P_y$ are not identically zero.
+By Bezout's Theorem, the set

+has cardinality $O_k(1)$.
+It is well known that $\gamma$ has $O_k(1)$ connected components, see e.g. \cite[Theorem 4.6]{Coste02}.
+It follows that $\gamma\setminus S$ can be partitioned into $O_k(1)$ curves which are graphs of functions of either $x$ or $y$, without critical points.
+If $(x,y)$ is in the graph of one such function, say $y=f(x)$, then implicit differentiation gives $f'(x)=-P_x(x,y)/P_y(x,y)$, and one more implicit differentiation yields